H-Yulong/DCC/README.md

 ### Example: Weakenings

-The target context enjoys various *weakening* properties - a well-typed expression is still well-typed in an extended type or label context.
+The target language enjoys various *weakening* properties - a well-typed expression is still well-typed in an extended type or label context.
 We illustrate this property with the following example (Lemma 3.1, 3.2).